dsdanielpark/ko-llama-2-jindo/README.md

 ```
 python qlora.py --dataset="path/to/your/dataset"
 ```
 Off-load was used to train with limited resources.
-Please refer to the following [Git hash](https://github.com/dsdanielpark/ko-sharegpt-alpaca/commit/0c40cacadc724034ed578aaaae06d02c625be8af) for partial revisions.
+Please refer to the following [Link](https://huggingface.co/docs/transformers/main/en/main_classes/quantization#offload-between-cpu-and-gpu) and [Git hash](https://github.com/dsdanielpark/ko-sharegpt-alpaca/commit/0c40cacadc724034ed578aaaae06d02c625be8af) for partial revisions.

 Training with a self-instruct format dataset: